-“The biggest difference in the Speedcross range from the original model to the current Speedcross 4 is in the development of the stability,” says Dejey.
+“The biggest difference in the Speedcross range from the original model to the Speedcross 4 was in the development of the stability,” says Dejey.
 “The earliest version had a quite rounded heel so it wasn’t as stable.
-We’ve learned a lot along the way and the more recent versions like Speedcross 2, 3 and now 4 are extremely stable.
+We’ve learned a lot along the way and the more recent versions like Speedcross 2, 3 and 4 were extremely stable.
 It really is amazing how far it has come.
 Today, we see people using it as a lifestyle shoe as well, which we never could have predicted, and it is available in all kinds of colors.”

 Edouard Coyon, Salomon’s Product Line Manager for Trail Running Footwear, says that making changes to the Speedcross range is difficult because of how popular the shoes have been over time.

 “Speedcross has been one of the most successful, iconic shoes in trail running worldwide,” he explains.
 “So while we are always looking for ways to improve our products, we were careful to maintain the fit, geometry, and cushioning that make it so popular.”